In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 Starter Sites, Page Builders, WooCommerce Integration and More

-- Astra comes with dozens of starter sites and a variety of layouts, fonts, and typography.
+- Astra comes with dozens of starter templates and a variety of layouts, fonts, and typography.

 - It has WooCommerce integration.